joebobs0n/rpi_ip_mailer/README.md

 * (Optional) Setup forwarding filter on the throwaway account to forward just the IP address emails to your personal email.
 This ensures that your personal email is secure (since turning on "Less Secure Apps" opens possible security issues) and you can receive it on non-gmail accounts.

 ## Raspberry Pi Setup:
+* Download the "startup_mailer.py" script
+* Modify lines 8 and 9 for the throwaway email address and password
 * (Optional) Create a folder in your home directory (not root) and place the script in the folder
 * Open a terminal and navigate to where the script is located
 * Type: "sudo chmod +x startup_mailer.py"